live-wire/journal/README.md

     - Supports all dictfunctions too!
     - Usage: `od = collections.OrderedDict(d)` or can submit a dict sorted on keys/vals
     - useful method: `od.popitem()` removes a `(k,v)` from the end.
 Can remove from beginning if argument `False` is passed to it.
+- **defaultdict** - dictionary of lists/sets etc
+    - Usage `dd = collections.defaultdict(list)`
+    - `set/list/int` can be used for default initialization of the value for the key that is being accessed.
 - Python reduce has to be imported: `from functools import reduce`
 - Regex:
     - `import re`